students taking test security

 Pre-employment tests

 Finding good employees in an overcrowded market is a daunting task.
-In fact, according to research by Career builder, 74% of employers admit to hiring the wrong employees.
+In fact, according to the Harvard Business Review, 80% of employee turnover is attributed to poor hiring decisions.
 Bad hires are not only expensive, but can also adversely affect cultural dynamics in the workforce.
 This is one area where HR assessment software shows its value.

 There are different types of pre-employment assessments.
 Each of them achieves a different goal in the hiring process.
 The major types of pre-employment assessments include: